PengBAI/peng/README.md

 **CS Master & Engineer Degree**  -  From  September 2012  to May 2015  - Polytech Tours

-**Bachelor on Telecommunication Technology**  -  From Sept 2008 to Juin 2012 - University of Science & Technology Beijing
+**Bachelor on Telecommunication Engineering**  -  From Sept 2008 to Juin 2012 - University of Science & Technology Beijing

 <center> <h2>Profile Tags</h2> </center>